 He doesn’t know the intricacies of markets and investment very well, so he buys 10-20 high-grade stocks with a long positive history of dividends and keeps them for the long haul (note: there were no ETFs at that time).

 A good option for the defensive investor is not to look much at prices but simply buy the same amount of stocks on a recurring basis, a technique which is called Dollar Cost Averaging.

 Enterprising Investor: A Profile

-The enterprising investor has the time, the willingness, and the market knowledge to try to beat the average market returns.
+The enterprising investor has the time, willingness, and market knowledge to try to beat the average market returns.

 Once he picks a good stock chances are it will grow quicker than the overall market as other investors realize these companies are underpriced.

-Usually, he will start his research first by looking at companies with a low price earning ratio and a low price book ratio (P/B).
+Usually, he will start his research first by looking at companies with a low price-earnings ratio and a low price-book ratio (P/B).